Visual Studio Code Review

 HTML & CSS Support

-coded, which makes things easier to read and understand.
-The syntax checker will show your mistakes in
+color coded, which makes things easier to read and understand.
+The syntax checker will show your

 Live Server

-like to have VScode on one monitor and the browser window on anther monitor.
-It continually refreshes
+code.
+I like to have VScode on one monitor and the browser window on anther monitor.
+It

 Code Spell Checker

-go through the entire file and fix mistakes wherever they occur.
-It knows the difference between
+It will go through the entire file and fix mistakes wherever they occur.
+It knows the difference

-keywords and website text.
-Be prepared to add items to the dictionary if your editing anything with
+between keywords and website text.
+Be prepared to add items to the dictionary if your editing

-containing acronyms or technical words.
-The extension does NOT look at punctuation.
+anything with containing acronyms or technical words.
+The extension does NOT look at

 Indent-Rainbow